 Most pollution enters the sea via rivers from land-based sources but pollution also comes from offshore oil and gas platforms and from ships.

 We work to reduce risks to seabirds from all forms of pollution, especially oil spills but also from non-oil products.

-We work to influence Government departments and industry to act on their enforcement powers to reduce illegal oil spills so that birds and other wildlife are protected wherever possible.
+We work to influence government departments and industry to act on their enforcement powers to reduce illegal oil spills so birds and other wildlife are protected wherever possible.

 If an oil spill does occur, we have an official part in the National Contingency Plan for Marine Pollution, including:

-We also try to stop the Department of Energy and Climate Change (DECC) from giving licences to drill for oil or gas in areas of sea which are important for seabirds - such as close to nesting colonies or moulting areas.
-These areas are sensitive to the pollution, damage and disturbance that oil rigs can cause.
+We also try to stop the Department for Business, Energy and Industrial Strategy from giving licences to drill for oil or gas in areas of sea which are important for seabirds - such as close to nesting colonies or moulting areas.
+These areas are sensitive to the pollution, damage and disturbance which oil rigs can cause.

 In the early months of 2013, thousands of seabirds were washed ashore dead or dying along the south coast of England, covered in a form of a sticky, man-made substance called polyisobutylene (PIB).

 The actual impact at sea was probably far greater.
 When coated in this substance, the birds couldn't fly or feed, leading to hypothermia, exhaustion, starvation and eventually death.

 Under the international MARPOL Convention (which regulates marine pollution from ships), despite PIB products being considered to present a hazard to the marine environment, ships could legally discharge them into the sea in certain quantities, with conditions, when cleaning their tanks.
 This is what was thought to have happened.

 It wasn't just environmental organisations that were concerned about the impacts of PIB.